Fudan-iGEM/2025-wiki/pages/education.md

 ### Interactive Science workshop

-To cultivate a lasting interest in science, fostering positive attitudes is essential.
-Interactive science workshops achieve this by moving beyond traditional lectures to offer a hands-on and inquiry-based experience.
-In this exploratory format, students learn by doing—experimenting, observing, and collaborating under expert guidance.
-This active participation builds a supportive environment that sparks curiosity and strengthens conceptual understanding.
-By making science fun, inclusive, and participatory, these workshops transform it from a passive subject into an engaging adventure, inspiring children to see themselves as explorers and problem-solvers.
+To spark lasting interest in science, we focused on interactive workshops.
+Students learn by experimenting, observing, and collaborating, turning science into a fun, inclusive, and engaging adventure that inspires them to think like explorers and problem-solvers.

 In order to allow more children to receive our education, we choose to go into the community to reach more children.
 We collaborated with [Dalian Road Community Neighbor Center, Jiangpu Road Subdistrict](https://mp.weixin.qq.com/s/2ri6HdtRwp8TmxzetrYYDw)、[Chenjiatou Community Neighbor Center, Jiangpu Road Subdistrict](https://mp.weixin.qq.com/s/28t6Jc8MTzO5HJrqELSMMA) and [Lingqiao No.7 Residents’ Committee, Gaoqiao Town](https://mp.weixin.qq.com/s/0Tw382Uwc3kX4GZwmM42Vw), bringing a variety of workshop activities to local children.